samuvack/OSLO-OpenLR/README.md

 ## XY2wegsegment
 This script searches for the closest road segment from a given shape file with multiple road segments (e.g. wegenregister, openstreetmap, etc.)
-Afterward, the script defines the projected point on the closest road segment.
+Afterwards, the script defines the projected point on the closest road segment.

 ![](https://github.com/samuvack/OSLO-OpenLR/blob/main/images/projected_point.png)